Thumpamon Orthodox Diocese: History

-The Bishop's house (Aramana) of the diocese was built by Puthencav kochu Thirumeni (Geevarghese Mar Philoxenos) who was also the founder of the then Catholicate High School ,at present known as Catholicate College which became the blessing and guiding path of education for the people of Pathanamtitta.
+The Bishop's house (Aramana) of the diocese was built by Puthencav kochu Thirumeni (Geevarghese Mar Philoxenos) who was also the founder of the then Catholicate High School, at present known as Catholicate College which became the blessing and guiding path of education for the people of Pathanamthitta.

-Daniel Mar Pilexinos led the diocese from 1953 to 1990 December.
-Philipos Mar Yusebios become assistant metropolitan in 1985, and metropolitan in 1991.
+Daniel Mar Philexinos led the diocese from 1953 to 1990 December.
+Philipos Mar Yusebios became assistant metropolitan in 1985, and metropolitan in 1991.

 Dionysious V, Dionysious VI, Baselios Geevarghese II, Baselios Augen I led the diocese for short periods at different times.
-In 1992, there were 101 parishes and 12 chapels in diocese.
+In 1992, there were 101 parishes and 12 chapels in the diocese.